ThePieBaker90/On-The-Rim/Story/Anomaly Story/NPCs/Palisman/Ghost.md

 - White short hair cat with periwinkle eyes
 ****
 ## Palisman
-- She can turn into an [[Assault Rifle]].
+- She can turn into an [[AR-6 Baseliner]].
 She is a white JW3 TTI MPX with a periwinkle scope color.
 On each side of the barrel is a cartoonish periwinkle cat eye.
 - User can use action surge once per long rest
 ****
 ## Personality